 In 2015, Oracle awarded The Nature Conservancy a US$1 million grant over four years in support of the Plant a Billion Trees campaign.
 This grant established a philanthropic legacy for Oracle OpenWorld—our flagship technology conference in San Francisco, California, with more than 60,000 attendees—by complementing the event’s sustainability goals, including carbon neutrality.

 Oracle has been a major funder of the Dian Fossey Gorilla Fund International (DFGFI) and its protection of gorillas in Rwanda and the Democratic Republic of Congo since 1990.
-In 2014, we entered into a technology partnership, awarding a renewable grant of Oracle Cloud Services.
-We host DFGFI data—the world’s largest, most comprehensive longitudinal database of a wild great ape population, plus media files—for free.
-Data are globally accessible to scientists at no cost and are leveraged in the Oracle Education Foundation’s data visualization workshops.
+In 2014, we entered into a technology partnership, awarding a renewable grant of Oracle Cloud services.
+We host all DFGFI data—the world’s largest, most comprehensive longitudinal database of wild great ape population, plus media files—for free.
+Data is globally accessible to scientists at no cost and is leveraged in the Oracle Education Foundation’s data visualization workshops.

 Proper waste management is essential to the health of all living systems.
 Our grantees include Wecyclers, a social enterprise in Lagos, Nigeria, that incentivizes waste recycling in densely populated urban neighborhoods, and the WEEE Centre in Nairobi, Kenya, which promotes public awareness of the environmental and health hazards of ewaste and educates the public about reuse, recycling, and safe disposal.
 Oracle is also a founding sponsor of California Coastal Cleanup Day, which has removed hundreds of thousands of pounds of trash from California waterways each year since 1995.

 Protecting, enhancing, and advocating for California’s state parks.